App Development: User Guide

 PAGE-SCRIPT

-"PAGE-SCRIPT" is applicable for web application only.
+"PAGE-SCRIPT" is applicable for web applications only.
 This is a JavaScript program, that you associate with each page to manage the user interactivity.
 For mobile apps, dart/flutter code can be associated with each view, because of the nature of its design.
 For web applications, this is the only place where you can place your code.
 You can and should have one script for each page in the web application.

 A sample script is given below.
 Your program will mostly listen to system generated events and take action.